Règlements et Rapports

 Lycée International de Londres Winston Churchill retains the right to collect and/or inspect the tablet at any time and to alter, add or delete installed software or hardware.

-If a pupil does not comply with these rules, 3 warnings will be issued :
+If a student does not comply with these rules, 3 warnings will be issued :

 • Each time, parents will be informed.